M74 and A74(M) at J13

 At the time Abington services opened, Welcome Break was owned by Forte, who also owned two Little Chefs in Abington village, at Valleyfield.
 Those Little Chefs were inevitably going to close with the new motorway opening, but they were effectively moved into the new building.

 The new service area officially opened on 17 June 1993 and was opened by the head of South Lanarkshire Council, Eileen Logan.
+This was just one day after another Welcome Break further down the road, Gretna, officially opened.

 The entrance opens out into a small foyer.
 Opposite to the entrance is the Starbucks café which has a door.
 To the left is the food court while to the right is Burger King, WHSmith and the toilet facilities.